AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 Supportive peers, students that have “done it”, and our expert team is there support

 and guide you.
 Ultra-active, 100% response rate

+***iii.
+Mentoring***

+* Get unlimited 1-on-1 support with our expert mentors during on daily basis
+* Weekly workshops to learn new skills and keep you up-to-date with the best data science and job-search techniques.

+The Mentoring is the most important feature of the program as Mentors as expected to sign a contract with mentees and then invest in the mentee until he or she gets a job.
+As per the agreement the mentee will pay 5% of his or her first 6 months’ salary as the reward to be mentor.

+The platform however charges one-time payment of 1,800 cedis or a monthly amount of 400 cedis for six months.